R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 - `keyName` - The name of the key.
 This name is used during key derivation and if changed, will result in a different key being generated.
 This can be used to separate keys by purpose.
 - `masterKeyType` - The type of master key to use for the derivation (see [`MasterKeyType`](api/-conclave/com.r3.conclave.common.kds/-master-key-type/index.html)).
-- `policyConstraint` - An [`EnclaveConstraint`](api/-conclave/com.r3.conclave.common/-enclave-constraint/index.html) object which describes the constraints that the enclave must meet in order to derive the corresponding private key and decrypt messages.
+- `policyConstraint` - A string which specifies the constraints that the enclave must meet in order to derive the corresponding private key and decrypt messages.
+The string should be in the [enclave constraints DSL](constraints.md) format.

-### KDS post office builder
+### Using the KDS post office builder
 Once an appropriate key spec has been created, a post office can be instantiated using the [`PostOfficeBuilder`](api/-conclave/com.r3.conclave.client/-post-office-builder/index.html) class.

 ```java